 BALLINA SERVICE CENTRE

-Balarinji was engaged by Transport for NSW to coordinate the installation of a stunning illuminated ceiling artwork at Ballina BP Service Centre on the Pacific Highway that celebrates the local Bundjalung culture.
+Balarinji was engaged by Transport for NSW to create an illuminated ceiling installation that celebrates the local Bundjalung culture, at Ballina BP Service Centre on the Pacific Highway.

 This project involved: